A Comma separated list of migrations that MigrateDB should consider when migrating or repairing. Migrations

 discovered migrations.

-Each item in the list must either be a valid migration version (e.g 2.1
+Each item in the list must either be a valid migration version (e.g 2.1) or a valid migration description (

-e.g. create_table
+e.g. create_table).

 For example:

-can be cherry picked for deployment at a later time.
+skipped and is marked as ‘ignored’.
+V2__create_table2.sql can be cherry picked for deployment at a later time.

 migratedb.cherryPick=2.0